2025 federal planning model

 What's included in my total tax burden?

-Beyond federal income tax, your burden includes state income tax, local/city taxes, Social Security (6.2% up to $168,600 in 2024), Medicare (1.45% + 0.9% above $200k), property taxes, sales taxes, and various other taxes and fees.
+Beyond federal income tax, your burden may include state income tax, local/city taxes, Social Security (6.2% up to the 2025 wage base of $176,100), Medicare (1.45% plus the additional Medicare tax above applicable thresholds), property taxes, sales taxes, and other taxes or fees.

 When should I adjust my tax withholding?